jamesshore/quixote/CONTRIBUTING.md

 Value classes are usually less than 100 lines long.
 The logic required isn't very complex.
 Find them in the [`src/values`](src/values) folder.

+## Project Maintenance Checklists

+For use by the project maintainer.

+### Integrating the dev branch

+1. Update documentation as appropriate.
+2. Ensure all changes are checked in.
+3. Run `./integrate.sh`.
+4. If the script fails due to new distribution files, check them in with the comment "Update distribution files", then run `./integrate.sh` again.
+5. Consider releasing to GitHub with `./release github`.

 ## Merging GitHub Pull Requests

-For use by the project maintainer.

 1. Start from clean (integrated) dev branch.
-2. Merge pull request into dev branch using `git pull` line listed under the "command line instructions" link at the bottom of the pull request conversation thread.
+2. Merge pull request into dev branch using `git pull` line listed under the "command line instructions" link at the bottom of GitHub's pull request conversation thread.
 3. Revise and make additional commits as needed.
-4. Credit contributor at bottom of README.md
+4. Credit contributor at bottom of README.md.
-5. Run `./integrate.sh` to integrate dev branch into master branch.
+5. Integrate the dev branch as described above.
 6. Close pull request.
 Include a comment saying which version will include the result.

-## Release Process
+## Releasing

-For use by the project maintainer.

 1. Remove any temporary branches (list with `git branch`, delete with `git branch -d <name>`)
-2. Update readme and API documentation as needed.
+2. Review and update readme and API documentation as needed.
 3. Update changelog and roadmap.
-4. Run `./integrate.sh` to integrate dev branch into master branch.
+4. Integrate as described above.
 5. Run `./release [major | minor | patch]` to release.
 The release script releases to npm and github.
 6. Publicize.